NFSturm/forecasting/README.md

 # Forecasting

-This repository contains code to conduct a recession analysis, making heavy use of the »caret«-package.
+This repository contains code to conduct a recession analysis.
 Three models are compared in their performance as recession predictors: Boosting (gbm), Random Forests (ranger), Support Vector Machines (svmLinear and svmRadial), Decision Trees (rpart) as well as Logistic Regression (glm) as a benchmark.

 Data from FRED:
 * 10-Year Treasury Yield (10YCM) https://fred.stlouisfed.org/series/DGS10